What we treat

 Why am I not losing weight when I exercise?

-Exercise is a super important part of a healthy lifestyle.
+Exercise is a super important part of a healthy lifestyle and maintaining our muscles during weight loss.
 Though research shows that on its own, it doesn’t always lead to weight loss.

 Yes, moving your body means that you’re using more energy—but people do tend to compensate for that by eating more to meet those needs.

 Plus, we don’t actually burn a huge amount of calories from exercise itself.
-For example, someone with a lower level of fitness who was exercising intensely for an hour might burn 250 calories—which you could eat in a matter of minutes.
+For example, someone with a lower level of fitness who was exercising intensely for an hour might burn 250 calories in the session—which you could eat in a matter of minutes.

 That doesn’t mean you should skip your workouts, though!
-Exercise keeps you strong and healthy: it reduces your risk of illness, improves sleep and mental health, and more.
-And it plays a role in weight loss by improving your metabolic health: for example, by building muscle and increasing the amount of energy your body uses at rest.
+Exercise helps keep you strong and healthy: it reduces your risk of illness, improves sleep and mental health, and more.
+It also plays an important role in weight loss by maintaining or building muscle mass, which improves metabolic health.
+This means you burn more energy outside of your workouts and are better able to maintain your weight once you reach your goal.

 Try to do at least 150 minutes of moderate-intensity movement (like hiking or cycling) plus two strength sessions per week.